Jiyu version

 With not daring to go ahead of all the people under Heaven, one can be a leader.

-Now, seeking bravery without tolerance, seeking generosity without economy, and seeking precedence without retreat will only end with death.
+Now, seeking bravery without tolerance, seeking generosity without economy, and

 With tolerance, one can be victorious in war or strengthen himself in defense.